matrix-org/matrix-spec-proposals/proposals/4202-user-reporting.md

   `m.room.member` event may no longer reflect the current profile.
 Servers may need to consider this when handling reports.

+- **Reporting Outside Rooms**: There is currently no method to report a user/profile without a room, so clients that allow viewing a user profile elsewhere (e.g. links to users outside a room, or while searching the user directory) may require a non-room-based endpoint for these scenarios.

 ## Alternatives

 - **Reporting by User ID**: Previous versions of this MSC proposed allowing reports to specify a